The University of North Texas is a place where students transform their lives through education and opportunity.

 - Research assistance from subject experts

-- The Spark in Willis Library, a makerspace promoting the creative use of technology
+- The Spark Makerspace in Willis Library, a service promoting the creative use of technology

 - Accessible tables, study carrels, and computers in Willis, Sycamore, Media and Discovery Park libraries